The Aggressive State of Standard

 Welcome Magic lovers!

-With Bloomburrow barely a month old, and new Dusourn spoilers already flooding the Magic: the Gathering sphere, it's safe to say that Standard is anything but stable.
+With Bloomburrow barely a month old, and new Duskmourn spoilers already flooding the Magic: the Gathering sphere, it's safe to say that Standard is anything but stable.
 The evolution of the metagame over the past month has been interesting to watch unfold, and with no serious competitive play happening, aside from the odd Magic Online Showcase Challenge or real-life tournament in Japan, it's difficult to pin down exactly which decks are leading the charge.

 Today, we will cover the current state the Standard format, which decks are seeing the most play online, and which decks can be expected to get better with the release of Duskmourn in just a few short weeks.